raymondEhlers/OVERWATCH/README.md

 While this project currently works, there are a number of possible improvements.

+ - Allow QA to draw on other histograms

  - Split out the QA and partial merge functions to use worker pools using something such as `celery`.
 This would require asynchronus loading of the images once the process is completed.
 One solution for

  - Processing relies heavily on metadata.
 These operations can be very slow, particularly on slows disks.
 To resolve this, a database should be created (likely built using MongoDB) which caches and manages such metadata, thereby reducing the load on the disk.
 A longer term approach could store the data directly there, creating ROOT histograms (or some other visualization tool) on the fly.